omerhakim/Twitter_Classification/README.md

 <img src = "./mode_5/images/image3.png">

-From the top 5 of the  Congressman with  highest number of Tweets ( for the time being researched), 4 are democrats (Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse) and only one is republican (Rob Portman).
+From the top 5 of the  Congressman with  highest number of Tweets ( for the time being researched), 4 are democrats (Patty Murray, Debbie Mucarsel Powell, Pramila Jayapal, Sheldon Whitehouse) and only one is a republican (Rob Portman).

 <img src = "./mode_5/images/image2.png">

 I decided to have approximately 10,000 features/stem-words in my future model.
 Therefore, I used different NLP methods with the Library NLTK.
 I first merged all the twits of the democrats to one list and all the republican tweets to another list.
-I then used Tokenization and exclude stop word.
+I then used Tokenization and exclude stop words.

 <img src = "./mode_5/images/image4.png">

-After exlude the list of stopwords i created, the he total number of words was 3,744,823.
-The total vocabulry of the corpus was still relatively big: 181,194 words.
+After exluding the list of stop words i created, the total number of words was 3,744,823.
+The total vocabulry of the entire corpus was still relatively big: 181,194 words.

 <img src = "./mode_5/images/image5.png">

-I did some research regarding the most common unique words in each group, and later used porter stemming for the vocabulary.
+I did some research regarding the most common unique words in each group:

 <img src = "./mode_5/images/image6.png">